Facts in Five

 Facts in Five: The Game of Knowledge is a trivia game for two or more players, designed in 1964 by Rick Onanian.

 Gameplay

 The game is based on the parlor game Categories.

-Each game set includes a number of cards, each containing one or more Class; within each Class may be one or more Category.
+Each game set includes a number of cards, each containing one or more Class (such as "Book titles"); within each Class may be one or more Category (such as "Fiction", "Non-fiction", "Romance", "Detective").
 The game also includes tiles, one for each letter of the alphabet, a five-minute sand timer, and scorecards.

-A round of the game begins with players taking turns drawing cards and selecting a Category (or a Class, on certain cards).
+A round of the game begins with players taking turns drawing cards and selecting a Class from it (or optionally a more specific Category within that class).
 Five Categories are selected this way.
 Next, players draw five letter tiles in turn, and the timer is started.

 Before the timer runs out, players must write down at most one entry for each category/beginning-letter pair (thus, a maximum of 25 answers).
 Five rounds make up a complete game, with scoring based on the number of valid answers given.